anir0y/classroom/content/post/TryHackMe-raz0rblack.md

   - tryhackme
   - rooms
   - thm
+  - RazorBlack

 draft: false
-description: TryHackMe Room RazorBlack solved by Animesh Roy. this is a walkthough. read more...
+description: TryHackMe Room RazorBlack solved by Animesh Roy. this is a walkthough.
+These guys call themselves hackers.
+Can you show them who's the boss ??

 ---